-Today we learn everything there is to know about the EQ function and how to use it during a mix.
-This is super important and needs to be learned by every single DJ on the planet to get a clean mix!
+Today we'll learn everything there is to know about the EQ function and how to use it during a mix.
+This is essential to getting a clean mix and a needed skill!

 The EQ function on your mixer/software can have a number of uses that will improve your mixing.
 DJ EQ mixing is a super important discipline and should be learned by all DJ's.
 On top of improving your mixing, correctly using the EQ can also save you from a hefty bill.

 Have you ever been to a club and heard speakers distorting?
 Or maybe you found it hard to hear the lyrics of a song over the bass?
 This is likely a problem with the DJ's EQ settings.
 And it's possible that particular DJ was ignoring warning signals on his/her mixer, known as clipping.

 Manufacturers put VU meters on mixers for an important reason and ignoring these signals could cause serious damage.
 And if you're using club equipment, could cost your job.

 The standard DJ mixer or software interface will feature a 3 band equalizer (EQ).
 Some cheaper mixers will only offer a 2 band EQ, while some more feature packed mixers will offer a 4 band EQ.